Rays vs. Mariners Player Props Betting Odds

 France Stats

-- France has recorded 84 hits with 21 doubles, seven home runs and 19 walks.
+- Ty France has 85 hits with 21 doubles, seven home runs and 19 walks.
 He has driven in 35 runs with one stolen base.

 France Recent Games